Mancherial district: Administrative divisions

+Revenue mandals

+There are 18 mandals in District.

 Geography

 The district is spread over an area of 4056.36 km2.
 It shares borders with Gadchiroli district of Maharashtra on the east, Jayashankar Bhupalpally, Peddapalli and Jagitial districts to the south, Nirmal district to the west and Kumaram Bheem district to the north.

 The district is very fertile plains fed by the Godavari river, which forms the southern border of the district.